cockroachdb/replicator/README.md

 ## Flags

 ```
-Usage of ./cdc-sink:
-  -batchSize int
+Usage:
+  cdc-sink start [flags]

+Flags:
-    	default size for batched operations (default 1000)
+      --batchSize int            default size for batched operations (default 1000)
-  -bindAddr string
-    	the network address to bind to (default ":26258")
+      --bindAddr string          the network address to bind to (default ":26258")
-  -conn string
-    	cockroach connection string (default "postgresql://root@localhost:26257/?sslmode=disable")
+      --conn string              cockroach connection string (default "postgresql://root@localhost:26257/?sslmode=disable")
-  -logDestination string
-    	write logs to a file, instead of stdout
-  -logFormat string
-    	choose log output format [ fluent, text ] (default "text")
-  -schemaRefresh duration
+      --disableAuthentication    disable authentication of incoming cdc-sink requests; not recommended for production.
+  -h, --help                     help for start
+      --jwtRefresh duration      how often to scan for updated JWT configuration; set to zero to disable (default 1m0s)
-    	how often to scan for schema changes; set to zero to disable (default 1m0s)
+      --schemaRefresh duration   how often to scan for schema changes; set to zero to disable (default 1m0s)
-  -tlsCertificate string
-    	a path to a PEM-encoded TLS certificate chain
+      --tlsCertificate string    a path to a PEM-encoded TLS certificate chain
-  -tlsPrivateKey string
-    	a path to a PEM-encoded TLS private key
+      --tlsPrivateKey string     a path to a PEM-encoded TLS private key
-  -tlsSelfSigned
-    	if true, generate a self-signed TLS certificate valid for 'localhost'
+      --tlsSelfSigned            if true, generate a self-signed TLS certificate valid for 'localhost'

-  -version
-    	print version and exit
+Global Flags:
+      --logDestination string   write logs to a file, instead of stdout
+      --logFormat string        choose log output format [ fluent, text ] (default "text")
+  -v, --verbose count           increase logging verbosity to debug; repeat for trace
 ```

 ## Example